ki-iw/wo-bist-du-seegras/README.md

     - **`models/`**: Contains scripts for each model class.
 Currently, three models are implemented:
         - **`BinaryResnet18`**: A basic implementation of a PyTorch ResNet18 model with a binary output layer, trained using BinaryCrossEntropy loss.
         - **`BagOfSeagrass`**: Includes three separate models: SeaCLIP, SeaFeats, and an ensemble of both.
 These models can output a four-class result (background and three types of seagrass) or a binary classification.
-        - **`GroundingDINO`**: Implementation of GroundingDINO, adjusted to the expected output format of the project.
-The bounding box output is post-processed to predict binary classification.
-This model is not finetunable.
     - **`datasets/`**: Contains scripts for building a PyTorch `Dataset` object from images and labels (processed using `datumaru_processor.py` and `video_processor.py`).
     - **`config_loader.py`**: Loads and processes the YAML configuration files.
     - **`data_loader.py`**: Constructs a PyTorch `DataLoader` object given a `Dataset` object (with training and test splits).